Lake Superior Photography Workshop for Women | October 4-7, 2026

 Frequently Asked Questions

-Is my camera too old?
+Is my camera too old for this photography workshop?

 No. If your camera has manual mode (and most DSLRs and mirrorless cameras from the past 20 years do), it works beautifully.
 We've had participants shoot stunning work with 15-year-old Canon Rebels and Nikon D70s.
 Your camera isn't the limitation—your confidence is.
 We rebuild that foundation together.